webgraphe/phollow/README.md

 This project works better with the `pcntl` extension (shipped by default with non-Windows PHP executables).

+It also relies on the system command `tail` to stream data pushed by a PHP error handler to a file as it grows.

 ## Installation

 Put simply, the installation process consists in adding a development dependency to your project's Composer and registering the error handler.